anontechnology/documentation/docs/libraries.md

 ### Deleting Tags from the Vault

-To remove a Tag, specify the Tag to be removed.
+To delete a Tag, specify the Tag to be removed.
 A boolean denoting the status of the operation will be returned.
+This will remove the tag from all attributes, attribute definitions, and users that are currently tagged with it.

 === "Java"